 - The City's net position decreased as a result of this year's operations.
-The net position of both our governmental and business-type activities decreased by \$1.0 million. - During the year the City's governmental activities incurred expenses of \$2.9 million more than the \$7.4 million generated in tax and other revenues which fund the governmental programs.
-Last year, expenses exceeded revenues by \$2.6 million. - In the City's business-type activities, revenues were comparable to the prior year revenues. - The total cost of all of the City's programs was approximately \$31.3 million.
+The net position of both our governmental and business-type activities decreased by \$1.9 million. - During the year the City's governmental activities incurred expenses of \$3 million more than the \$7 million generated in tax and other revenues which fund the governmental programs.
+Last year, expenses exceeded revenues by \$2.9 million. - The City's revenues increased by \$.9 million compared with the prior year revenues for both the governmental activities and business type activities. - The total cost of all of the City's programs was approximately \$33.9 million.